-Supported by the refugee charity Safe Passage, and led by Lord Alf Dubs, the Our Turn campaign is calling for the establishment of a new 'Children at Risk' resettlement scheme to bring 10,000 child refugees to the UK over the 10 years.
-As envisaged:

-- The scheme would build on and extend the current Vulnerable Children's Resettlement Scheme (VCRS) beyond 2020, with central government providing funding to local authorities that at least equals that allocated under VCRS. - The new scheme (unlike the current VCRS) would be open to vulnerable children in Europe as well as other regions around the world.

-Like the VCRS, the scheme would be both for unaccompanied children and accompanied children who are particularly at risk under UNHCR criteria.
-The Our Turn campaign has not specified what the division between the two would be, although it hopes that far more unaccompanied children can be found places than currently under VCRS.

-It is not wholly clear, but it is assumed that this scheme would supersede the current array of nationally coordinated arrangements.

-To secure a government commitment, the Our Turn campaign is asking local authorities to pledge places now for children for this future scheme.
+- 10. Supported by the refugee charity Safe Passage, and led by Lord Alf Dubs, the Our Turn campaign is calling for the establishment of a new 'Children at Risk' resettlement scheme to bring 10,000 child refugees to the UK over the 10 years.
+As envisaged: - The scheme would build on and extend the current Vulnerable Children's Resettlement Scheme (VCRS) beyond 2020, with central government providing funding to local authorities that at least equals that allocated under VCRS. - The new scheme (unlike the current VCRS) would be open to vulnerable children in Europe as well as other regions around the world. - Like the VCRS, the scheme would be both for unaccompanied children and accompanied children who are particularly at risk under UNHCR criteria.
+The Our Turn campaign has not specified what the division between the two would be, although it hopes that far more unaccompanied children can be found places than currently under VCRS. - 11.
+It is assumed that this scheme would supersede the current array of nationally coordinated arrangements. - 12.
+The UNHCR's analysis of projected future need does not identify Europe (with the exception of Turkey) as a region with significant resettlement needs.
+However, Safe Passage officials have highlighted that UASCs within the EU are also living in undesirable conditions, especially in camps in Greece. - 13.
+To help secure a Government commitment, the Our Turn campaign is asking local authorities to pledge places now for children for this future scheme.
 The emphasis in the campaign is upon unaccompanied children, although this is not explicit.
-If the government commits to funding the 'Children at Risk' scheme, local authorities would be expected to honour these pledges.
+If the government commits to funding the

+'Children at Risk' scheme, local authorities would be expected to honour these pledges.

-At the request of Lord Dubs, the Chair of London Councils met with Lord Dubs and representatives of Safe Passage in December.
+- 14. At the request of Lord Dubs, the Chair of London Councils met with Lord Dubs and representatives of Safe Passage in December.
 During this meeting it was evident that through bilateral engagement, a number of councils inside of and outside of London have already made individual pledges to the Our Turn campaign to accommodate children after the current VCRS and VPRS schemes end in 2020.
-Those pledges include those from around 9 London boroughs and appeared to offer between 3 and 10 placements per year across a 10 year period.
-It is understood that pledges are made on the condition of all costs being funded.
+Those pledges include some from a group of London boroughs and appeared to offer between 3 and 10 placements per year across a 10 year period.
+It is understood that pledges are made on the condition of all costs being funded. - 15.
+The London Councils' Executive discussed this issue in January and decided that Lord Dubs should be invited to a future meeting of the Leaders' Committee.
+In doing so it felt it was important that Leaders' Committee should be invited to confirm previous calls made by London local government on this issue as the basis for future future discussion with Government and as background for the discussion with Lord Dubs.